 Standard owns the exclusive rights to all minerals on the Standard claim except for coal which is under a separate license.
 There is virtually limited possibilities that there is any coal on the Standard claim.
-The claims are in good standing until February 24, 2002.
+The claims are in good standing until February 24, 2003.
 The claim is owned by the Crown (the Province of British Columbia).
-If Standard does not perform exploration work or pay cash-in-lieu in the amount of \$1,320 on or before February 24, 2002 the rights to the mineral claim will expire and the ground can be staked by someone else.
+If Standard does not perform exploration work or pay cash-in-lieu in the amount of \$1,320 on or before February 24, 2003 the rights to the mineral claim will expire and the ground can be staked by someone else.

 Standard has no revenue to date from the exploration of the Standard claim, and its ability to effect its plans for the future will depend on the availability of financing.
 Such financing will be required to explore the Standard claim to a stage where a decision can be made by management as to whether an ore reserve exists and can be successfully brought into production.
-Standard anticipates obtaining such funds from its director and officer, financial institutions or by way of the sale of its capital stock in the future (see Part 1, Item 2 - "Plan of Operations"), but there can be no assurance that Standard will be successful in obtaining additional capital for exploration activities from the sale of its capital stock or in otherwise raising substantial capital.
+Standard anticipates obtaining such funds from its director and President, financial institutions or by way of the sale of its capital stock in the future (see Part 1, Item 2 - "Plan of Operations"), but there can be no assurance that Standard will be successful in obtaining additional capital for exploration activities from the sale of its capital stock or in otherwise raising substantial capital.

 Standard is responsible for filing various forms with the United States Securities and Exchange Commission (the "SEC") such as Form 10-KSB and Form 10-QSB but has been deficient in these filings due to a lack of money.
-Standard will bring current all filings by the second week of July 2003
+Standard will bring current all filings by the second week of July 2003.
+Standard has not distributed any material to its shareholders but is planning to hold an annual general meeting of shareholders during 2003.